A Glimpse of New Zealand

 About the Author

-Sushma Webber writes content for both web and print media.
+Sushma Webber lives in New Zealand and is an entrepreneur.
 She has worked as a volunteer in many not-for-profit organizations.
 She is interested in creating a balance in life between the physical, emotional, mental and spiritual aspects.
 She is interested in mindful awareness practices, Zen practices and translating these in daily life at work in front of the computer and during various activities of her life.
-She likes to share her inspiration through her latest blogs are::